loicttn/sol-delegate-patterns/README.md

 The BeaconProxy contract is a proxy contract that fetches its implementation address from a beacon contract.

-👉 See [BeaconProxy.sol](./contracts/BeaconProxy.sol) for the implementation.
+👉 See [BeaconProxy.sol](/src/patterns/BeaconProxy.sol) for the implementation.

 ### UpgradeableBeaconProxy

 The UpgradeableBeaconProxy contract is an extension of the BeaconProxy contract that allows to upgrade the beacon address of the proxy.
 This is managed by a dedicated `admin` address.

-👉 See [UpgradeableBeaconProxy.sol](./contracts/UpgradeableBeaconProxy.sol) for the implementation.
+👉 See [UpgradeableBeaconProxy.sol](/src/patterns/UpgradeableBeaconProxy.sol) for the implementation.

 ### TransparentUpgradeableBeaconProxy

 The TransparentUpgradeableBeaconProxy contract is an extension of the UpgradeableBeaconProxy contract that only forwards calls to the implementation contract if msg.sender is not the registered admin address.
 This way, the admin functions are always called on the proxy contract.

+👉 Todo

 ## Beacon

 The Beacon contract is a contract that stores the implementation address of a contract.
 It is used by the BeaconProxy contract to fetch the implementation address.

-👉 See [Beacon.sol](./contracts/Beacon.sol) for the implementation.
+👉 See [Beacon.sol](/src/Beacon.sol) for the implementation.

 ### UpgradeableBeacon

 The UpgradeableBeacon contract is an extension of the Beacon contract that allows to upgrade the implementation address of the beacon by a registered `admin`.
 This is particularly interesting as it allows to upgrade the implementation address of all the proxies that are using this beacon.

-👉 See [UpgradeableBeacon.sol](./contracts/UpgradeableBeacon.sol) for the implementation.
+👉 See [UpgradeableBeacon.sol](/src/UpgradeableBeacon.sol) for the implementation.